dahoum/Nursery/Duolingo/REASME.md

 # Duolingo

-_or how to have fun while learning a language_
+_Or how to have fun while learning a language._